miekg/cf/README.md

 # CFEngine pretty printer

-Cf is a formatter for CFEngine files, think of it as 'gofmt' for .cf files.
+Cf is a formatter for CFEngine files, think of it as 'gofmt' (from golang) for .cf files.
 See cmd/cffmt for the CLI.

-Cf can handle most CFEngine files.

-- macros (@if etc, should also not be too hard)
-- new `promise` keyword in CFEngine3 (should also not be too hard)
+Cf should handle all CFEngine files, allthough the syntax is _so_ liberal, especially where you can place comments (the official yacc parser/lexer throws away comments) that there is always a chance a file isn't parseable.
+The new data type which can parse inline json can also cause trouble.

 If a file has a top-level comment of the form: `# cffmt:no` the file will not be parsed and the original input will be outputted instead.